Informal Welfare: Charitable Giving, Social Networks, and Democratic Accountability in the Middle East

 This book examines the economic and political consequences of the voluntary philanthropic provisioning of public services and social insurance in the Middle East.
 An overwhelming share of the existing political economy research on distributive politics and its welfare consequences focuses on the formal, institutional, and politically motivated government provision of public infrastructure, services, and social insurance during challenging times.
 Although the formal provision by the government has replaced philanthropic, voluntary, and informal welfare by local economic elites in many advanced industrialized countries, most places in the global south, especially in the Middle East, still rely on charitable and voluntary distribution by economic elites.
 What are the incentives of the rich to philanthropically invest in local public services and informal social insurance payments?
 How do these incentives shape inequalities in access to these distributive goods across ethnic, social, and geographic groups?
 How does the notion that the "rich members of the local social network should provide for their community more than the government" shape political behavior and democratic outcomes in countries with sizeable informal welfare activity?
 This book examines these questions in the context of Turkey and the Middle East.
 I show that social proximity between the provider and the receiver significantly affects the distribution of charitable investments.
 The clustering of benefits to immediate networks reproduces or even exacerbates inequalities in access to essential services and charitable social insurance.
 I argue, in return, that the voluntary and philanthropic provisioning of welfare negatively impacts democratic accountability, leading to a mismatch between the economic performance, the targeting of distributive benefits, and the electoral performance of incumbents in settings where informal welfare provision culturally and traditionally replaces formal distribution.

-Homogenizing the High Street: wealthy minorities and the Economic Foundations of Nation-Building
+Homogenizing High Street: wealthy minorities and the Economic Foundations of Nation-Building

 Most scholarly work on the political economy of ethno-religious diversity implicitly assumes the economic dominance of majority groups over minorities in these countries.
 This assumption is unsurprising, given that minorities often have lower socio-economic status than members of the dominant ethno-religious group due to accumulated economic, political, and social discrimination over decades or even centuries.
 For example, consistent and institutionalized underinvestment in public services crucial for economic development and social mobility—such as schools, transportation, and communication networks—leads to low educational attainment and limited economic opportunities.
 This situation adversely affects the socio-economic outcomes of ethno-religious minorities.
 Similarly, persistent discrimination in labor and housing markets means that minorities face challenges in catching up with the dominant group, even if they have access to beneficial resources through resettlement in majority areas or by living within dense social networks that counteract governmental failures to supply public resources.